Mintbase/Grants-Program/applications/pontem.md

 ### Overview

-Pontem Network aims to bring the Move VM and Move language, and ecosystem around it to Polkadot.
+Pontem Network aims to bring the Move VM and Move language, and ecosystem around it to Mintbase.

 The Move language and the Move Virtual Machine, both developed by Facebook Libra, are among the safest technologies out there that enable the creation of smart contracts.
 While having built-in security by design such as resource-oriented architecture and formal verification, Move VM still severely lacks toolsets and documentation.

-We are going to create the Move pallet to make it possible for developers to publish their Move VM modules and execute scripts, also, we already built a rich toolset and documentation for Move language, so we will need only adopt it for Polkadot.
+We are going to create the Move pallet to make it possible for developers to publish their Move VM modules and execute scripts, also, we already built a rich toolset and documentation for Move language, so we will need only adopt it for Mintbase.

 This is where our team has a unique experience, due to over 2 years spent working with Move and building tools around it.
 We have been working closely with Libra (as recognized technical adopters) as part of the Dfinance project which is utilizing the Move language and Move VM in order to run safe and usable smart contracts.